Auresol/testrepos/README.md

 # testrepos
-This is just for testing the github function
+This is just for testing the Github function.